Our Online Graduate Option

 - A cumulative GPA of 3.0 or higher for all completed undergraduate coursework

 - Submission of three letters of recommendation from individuals able to speak to the applicant's strengths and potential for graduate-level study

 - A 3-5 page (double-spaced) narrative statement discussing the applicant's academic/career experiences, motivation for pursuing a graduate degree, and how the degree will aid in achieving their professional goals.

 Students who do not meet the minimum GPA requirements are still encouraged to apply, as all decisions are made on a case-by-case basis.
 Our admissions committee will take into account performance over the last two years of undergraduate study and work history when making these decisions.

 All students will complete a series of six core courses:

 - CJCR 5020: American Policing

 - CJCR 5031: American Corrections

 - CJCR 5950: Quantitative Methods in Criminology

 Additional information regarding the Program of Study can be found by reviewing the current Graduate Catalog.
-Please note that the 2018-2019 catalog is not reflective of the requirements for 2019-2020 and beyond (it will be updated this Summer).

 Students are given freedom to choose remaining coursework based upon their interests and career goals.
 Elective offerings vary, but include options such as: